Marketing videos are popping up faster than you can yell “cut.” The YouTube stats are mind-boggling…

 Then there’s the gadget trap… The idea that a GoPro or a drone are the only tools you need to produce an effective marketing video.

-New camera technology makes it easier than ever to demonstrate your product and capture the action, in dramatic fashion.
+New camera technology and new Ai tools make it easier than ever to demonstrate your product and capture the action, in dramatic fashion.

 I saw a guy playing ping pong the other day with a Go Pro mounted on his head.
 It was a promo video for a paddle company.